Hurricane Preparedness Checklist – Stock Emergency Supplies

-In parts one, two, and three of our Hurricane prep series we discussed why it’s important to check your existing home insurance coverage, the importance of performing a home inventory, and how to protect your property.
+In earlier posts of our hurricane preparedness series we discussed why it’s important to check your existing home insurance coverage, the importance of performing a home inventory, and how to protect your property.

 - If you are staying at home during the storm, you should have a 2-week supply of water and ready–to-eat non-perishable food for every family member and pet